pieces-app/workshops/10x-developer-productivity/slides.md

 <div class="container margin-top--xlarge">
     <div v-click class="column column-left"><p align="center">Code in your IDE</p></div>
+    <div v-click class="column column-middle"><p align="center">Collaboration tools</p></div>
-    <div v-click class="column column-middle"><p align="center">Documentation and other resources in your browser</p></div>
+    <div v-click class="column column-right"><p align="center">Documentation and other resources in your browser</p></div>
-    <div v-click class="column column-right"><p align="center">Collaboration tools</p></div>
 </div>

 <!--

 As a developer you are often in one of these 3 pillars, constantly switching between them.
-You write code in your IDE, research and read documentation in your browser, and collaborate with your team around the code in collaboration tools.
+You write code in your IDE, research and read documentation in your browser, and collaborate with your team around the code in collaboration tools like Slack or Teams.

+For example, you are working on a project open in VS Code.
+You have a ticket to work on, and have been discussing it with colleagues in Slack.
+They recommend you use an open source library, so you need to read the documentation for it on GitHub.

+As you are working, you are constantly switching - you write some code, flip back to the docs, ask a question on slack, then back to the code, re-read the question, go back over an earlier discussion, re-read the ticket, code, docs, and so on.

+Each context switch reduces your productivity and adds opportunity for distraction.
+You ask a question on slack, and 'quickly' check social media whilst you await an answer.
+Half an hour later you finally get out of the rabbit hole of cooking videos and read the response to your question.

 -->

 ---